-So, the other day our publishing team at Group/Simply Youth Ministry was debating a new book proposal from a youth worker who’s written a guide to ministering to special-needs adolescents.
+So one day, our publishing team at Group was considering a book proposal from a youth worker who’s written a guide to ministering to special-needs adolescents.
 We liked his book, but we couldn’t agree on how broadly its appeal would be for the average youth worker.
 We talk with youth pastors all over the world, all the time, and we don’t often hear about ministry to special-needs students.
-So we decided to ask our 180-member team of youth ministry advisors to “peg” how big this issue is for them in their ministries.
+So we asked our team of youth ministry advisors to “peg” how big this issue is for them in their ministries.

 And we discovered a sleeping giant in youth ministry—addressing the needs of special-needs kids is a much, much bigger issue than the public conversation in youth ministry would indicate.
 Here’s how two veteran youth workers are leaning into a major, but under-emphasized, challenge…

 Liz Simmonds—We currently have special-needs students all along the spectrum—ADHD, ODD, Selective Mutism, processing disorders, speech disorders, FAS, anxiety, vision issues, muscular issues, hearing issues, and depression.
 The key is to educate yourself—understanding how these students think and process information will help you in ministry.
 The student and his or her parents are your best resource!
-I have parents who can tell me what cues their student needs to refocus, or what classroom management styles will help their student succeed.
+I have parents who can tell me what cues their student needs to refocus.
+They also know what classroom management styles will help their student succeed.

 I had a junior high student who wore hearing aids.
 He finally told me that the soundtrack we ran to create atmosphere in the room made it nearly impossible to hear what people were saying.
 When the first student with autism came into my ministry, I checked out every book on ASD/Asperger’s from the local library.
 From there, I pursued learning about Oppositional Defiant Disorder (ODD), then Fetal Alcohol Syndrome (FAS), and then Selective Mutism.